Public Affairs Communications Program

-Applications for the next PAC cohort are now open.
+Applications for the next PAC cohort are now closed.

 Public Affairs Communications (PAC) is at the forefront of politics, policymaking, and issue advocacy.
 Grady College is home to the first program in the nation to provide undergraduate students with practical training in this emerging field.

 The PAC program provides students with specialized communications skills aimed at educating, shaping or changing public opinion on public policy, legislation, political candidates or issues.